openUC2/UC2-GIT/MDK/Readme.md

 <img src="./IMAGES/IM_3DP_02.jpg" width="300">
 </p>

 * The 3DP baseplate puzzles (black) and IM Cube (right) can be used in parallel in the same setup.
 The IM Cube connects to the baseplate via eight lego-like pins on top and bottom side.
-The 3DP Cube
+The 3DP Cube connect with its screws in the corners to the magnets of the baseplate.
+Additionally, it has three M5 screws that work like the pins of the IM Cube, for better precision of alignment.
 <p align="center">
 <img src="./IMAGES/IM_3DP_03.jpg" width="300">
 </p>